ARTICLE VI. FINANCE1

 2-528 Contractors or vendors in default or indebted to city.

-No bid shall be accepted from or contract awarded to any person who is in arrears to the city upon debt or contract, including payments of real property taxes, or an income tax obligation of any kind, or who is in default as to security or otherwise upon an obligation to the city, nor any person who shall in other respects be disqualified according to the provisions of this division, or any other provision of this Code or the Charter.
-The city treasurer shall maintain a record of those entities that are in arrears on any obligation to the city as provided in this section and furnish an updated copy thereof to the purchasing agent regularly.
+No bid shall be accepted from or contract awarded to any person who is in arrears to the City upon debt or contract, including payments of real property taxes, or an income tax obligation of any kind, or who is in default as to security or otherwise upon an obligation to the City, nor any person who shall in other respects be disqualified according to the provisions of this division, or any other provision of this Code or the Charter unless the person or entity has entered into and is compliant with an approved payment agreement and debt reconciliation plan.
+The City Treasurer shall maintain a record of those entities that are in arrears on any obligation to the City as provided in this section and furnish an updated copy thereof to the purchasing agent regularly.

 2-529 Violations and penalties.